Overview

 console.log('Tokens used:', result.usage.outputTokens);

-Reasoning Configuration
+Reasoning configuration

-For models that support extended thinking (like Claude with extended thinking):
+For models that support extended thinking:

 type ReasoningConfig = {